merly-ai/MP-CodeCheckBin-Windows/README.md

 **[Code Repo].by_file.txt:** This file lists all anomalous expressions (that are not nested if’s) found by MPCC.
 This human readable file lists the original anomalous source and its normalized version.

+**[Code Repo].by_file nested if.txt:** This file lists all nested if expressions that are found by MPCC to be anomalous.
+This human readable file lists the original anomalous source and its normalized version.

+**[Code Repo].mpcc.anomaly_list.json:** This file lists all expressions that are found by MPCC to be anomalous, in a machine- readable format.

+**[Code Repo].mpcc.summary.json:** This file contains a summary of all of the files, size, and lines of code reviewed by MPCC.
+It also provides a summarized report of the number of expressions, anomalies, and scores found in the source code that inference was performed on, in a machine-readable format.